azat-co/aws-intermediate/02-modules.md

 ---

-# Demo: An example of an environment in AWS
+# An example of an environment in AWS

 ---